Stories of the Supernatural

 According to Spanish naval records, two galleons were lost during these years.
 It was the Santo Cristo de Burgos sailing from Manila to Acapulco, and the San Francisco Xavier, lost in 1705.
 However examination of large wooden timbers recovered in coastal sea caves, find they date to before the tsunami.
 Radio carbon dating on the wood indicated it was built in the 1650s from Asian lumber, ruling out the San Francisco Xavier.

-The earliest reference to the wreck date back to 1813, when fur trader Alexander Henry said the local Clatsop tribe were trading large amounts of beeswax.
+The earliest reference to the wreck dates back to 1813, when fur trader Alexander Henry said the local Clatsop tribe were trading large amounts of beeswax.
 They said it came from a shipwreck near Nehalem Bay.
 Teak from the ship's timbers were used to build furniture and souvenirs.
 Much of the beeswax was marked with Spanish shipping symbols, and wings of bees native to the Philippines were found trapped in the wax.

 PictureThe origins of the beeswax captured the imagination of the coastal residents for decades